 - Medically Underserved Population (MUP).

 The application process is competitive and will culminate in the selection of recipients who demonstrate a clear and strong interest in practicing a primary care specialty* in a rural or underserved regions of Arizona.
+You must commit to a minimum of two years of service with a maximum of four years.

 *These specialties include: